maestrogerardo/i3-gaps-deb/README.md

 # i3-gaps-deb
-Tool to create and install Debian (or Ubuntu) packages of _i3-gaps_.
+Tool to create and install Debian packages of _i3-gaps_.

 ## How does it work?
 It uses the newest stuff from [here](https://github.com/Airblader/i3),